guardsec/Dead-Watchmen/README.md

 (probally not gonna happen because im lazy)

 ## Tested on and worked on
-ubuntu 19.04 server \
+Ubuntu 19.04 server \
-ubuntu 19.04 desktop \
+Ubuntu 19.04 desktop \
-raspbain 10 lite on rapsberry pi 4 \
+Raspbain 10 lite on rapsberry pi 4 \
-raspbain 10 lite on raspberry pi zero w
+Raspbain 10 lite on raspberry pi zero w \
+Deepin 15